adityaarakal/Market-Yard/docs/FRONTEND_TASKS.md

 ## 📋 Overview

-This document tracks all frontend development tasks for the Market Yard mobile application. **All data persistence will use AsyncStorage (React Native's local storage)** during initial development phase for testing and UI feedback collection.
+This document tracks all frontend development tasks for the Market Yard Progressive Web App. **All data persistence will use browser `localStorage`** during the initial development phase for testing and UI feedback collection.

 **Note**: All API calls and backend integration will be implemented later.
-For now, we'll simulate backend behavior using local storage.
+For now, we simulate backend behavior using local storage.

 ---